github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-validity-checks-for-your-repository.md

 ## About validity checks

-You can choose to enable validity checks for partner patterns for your repository.
+You can enable validity checks for secrets identified as service provider tokens for your repository.
 Once enabled, {% data variables.product.company_short %} will periodically check the validity of a detected credential by sending the secret directly to the provider, as part of {% data variables.product.company_short %}'s secret scanning partnership program. {% data reusables.secret-scanning.partner-program-link %}

 {% data variables.product.company_short %} displays the validation status of the secret in the alert view, so you can see if the secret is `active`, `inactive`, or if the validation status is `unknown`.
 You can optionally perform an "on-demand" validity check for the secret in the alert view.